kgmonteith/BonusFFB/docs/hshifter.md

 ## FFB effect descriptions

-### Grind effect RPM
+### Grind effect

 This effect occurs when attempting to shift into gear without the clutch depressed or the transmission synchronized.

-When not using telemetry, this value is used for the revolutions per minute of the effect.
+The drop-down selects how to apply the effect:

-When using telemetry this setting is not used, the grind effect uses the engine RPM instead.
+* `Match telemetry RPM` sets the effect the engine RPM value from the game telemetry.
+The `Grind effect RPM` value is not used.
+* `Add to telemetry RPM` adds the value of the `Grind effect RPM` slider to the engine RPM.
+* `Override telemetry RPM` ignores the telemetry engine RPM and forces the grind effect to the `Grind effect RPM` value.

 ### Idle in-gear lock intensity